uppercasserole/stardew_marriage_speedruns/tech/rain_prediction.md

 ## Example

-In the [Abigail Intermediate Route](../routes/abigail/stardew_marriage_abigail_intermediate.md), the notes on Spring 1, Y1 say:
+In the [Abigail Intermediate Route](../routes/abigail/stardew_marriage_abigail_intermediate.md), the notes for "Early Spring, Y1" say:
 > - Reset on rainy 6th
 > - Reset on rainy 8th
 > - Reset on sunny 9th